NetworkGradeLinux/mion-docs/docs/index.md

 [View it on GitHub](https://github.com/NetworkGradeLinux/mion-docs)

-> Welcome to our mion documentation site.
-Before continuing, it's always a good idea to check the version selector in the upper left menu.
+> Welcome!
+This documentation is for **2021.03 Blasket**.
+For other versions check the version selector in the upper left menu.

 mion provides a network operating system(NOS) focusing on enterprise level managed switches with support for the [Open Network Install Environment(ONIE)](http://onie.org/)